LADSoft/OrangeC/doc/general/DLPE.md

 >     dlpe /dln:USER32.dll /dlu test.rel

+note that delay loading assumes space has been reserved in the code and data segments for thunks and handles.
+These switches should not be used on images that haven't been linked with corresponding delay-load switches.

 ### Environment Variables consumed by DLPE

 The environment variable SOURCE_DATE_EPOCH will be checked when DLPE runs.
 If it exists, it is expected to hold a 32-bit time_t value.